-The reason why LED is the most preferred type of light today is because of its low heat and UV light emission.
+LED is the most preferred type of light today because of its low heat and UV light emission.
 As a result, it also has less tendency to attract bugs.
 UV lights usually emit cool colors, making flies drawn to them.
 But warmer colors are somehow irritating to flying insects and can keep them away.
-Also every other type of light has poor energy efficiency.
+Also, every other type of light has poor energy efficiency.

 The Advantage of Yellow Bulbs

 There is no surefire way to get rid of bugs altogether.
-The remedy one can do is to simply reduce the chances of attracting bugs to an area by adjusting the lighting that illuminates the space.
+The remedy one can do to simply reduce the chances of attracting bugs to an area by adjusting the lighting that illuminates the space.
 Homeowners have to use light that is invisible to the bugs.
 Mature insects can distinguish up to three colors.
-Insects with two color receptors are called bichromatic and those with three color receptors are trichromatic.
+Insects with two color receptors are called bichromatic, and those with three are trichromatic.
 Insects of the latter can see a broader range of colors.

 Longer wavelengths are less visible and therefore less attractive to bugs.
-Yellow, red, and orange are the colors with long wavelengths based on the spectrum so basically these are the ones that insects will most likely not be able to see.
-Lighting brands and manufacturers have done their research on the light perception of insects and have come up with products made for outdoor use.
+Yellow, red, and orange are the colors with long wavelengths based on the spectrum, so basically, these are the ones that insects will most likely not be able to see.
+Lighting brands and manufacturers have researched the light perception of insects and have come up with products made for outdoor use.
 In this case, yellow CFL can be a great choice.
-They are quite efficient when it comes to energy consumption and they also do not radiate that much heat.
+They are pretty efficient when it comes to energy consumption, and they also do not radiate that much heat.

 Other Lighting Factors to Consider

-Aside from the color, heat radiation and luminous intensity are two other factors that you should also keep in mind when it comes to outdoor lighting and reducing insect attraction.
-Higher brightness and heat emission makes a light more attractive to bugs.
-Halogen and incandescent bulbs may give off yellow tinted light but they also heat up and that warmth is home to bugs.
-That’s the reason why those types aren’t used as much today anymore.
-The common yellow bug lights are CFL type which produce less heat at a lower wattage.
+Aside from the color, heat radiation and luminous intensity are two other factors you should also keep in mind when it comes to outdoor lighting and reducing insect attraction.
+Higher brightness and heat emission makes the light more attractive to bugs.
+Halogen and incandescent bulbs may give off yellow-tinted light, but they also heat up, and that warmth is home to bugs.
+That’s why those types aren’t used as much today anymore.
+Instead, the common yellow bug lights are CFL types that produce less heat at a lower wattage.

 Warm and cool white LEDs as alternatives

 UV light is visible to insects and invisible to humans because of its short wavelength.
-An existing study conducted recently in the Ecology and Evolution journal stated that LED lights regardless if it is a warm or cool color, only attracted half the number of insects attracted by CFLs.
-LED lights emit little to no UV radiation and are almost free from heat emission as well which makes them great for outdoor lighting.
+An existing study conducted recently in the Ecology and Evolution journal stated that LED lights, regardless of whether it is a warm or cool color, only attracted half the number of insects attracted by CFLs.
+In addition, LED lights to emit little to no UV radiation and are almost free from heat emission, making them fantastic for outdoor lighting.

 For LEDs, the lower Kelvin temperature means more yellow-tinted color.
-Around 3000 Kelvin will produce yellow tinted light.
+Around 3000 Kelvin will produce yellow-tinted light.
 Cool colors like blue are produced at 6000 Kelvin and more.
 Nonetheless, there is still no assurance that no bugs will gather around even at an extremely low Kelvin.
 There is a probability that certain insects may still pick up on some lights that are usually invisible to them.
-If one bug can sense it, then others will still follow and it will invite larger bugs who will most likely prey on the little ones.
+If one bug can sense it, others will still follow, and it will invite larger bugs who will likely prey on the little ones.

-The best option you have to completely eliminate bugs from your patio is to use pest control treatments.
+The best option to eliminate bugs from your patio is to use pest control treatments.
 Pest eradication services are available all over the United States.
 They do a thorough job of removing cobwebs, nests, and possible insect habitats from your home.

 Factors to keep in mind for your patio lights

-Aside from yellow, red, and orange colors of light, the intensity or brightness of the light also matters.
-Even if the color is warm but the brightness is really high, bugs will still take notice of it.
+Aside from the yellow, red, and orange colors of light, the intensity or brightness of the light also matters.
+Even if the color is warm, but the brightness is high, bugs will still notice it.
 Comparing incandescent with CFL, the latter gives off less heat.
-But we still want to emphasize the supremacy of LED lights for outdoor lighting.
+But we still want to emphasize LED lights’ supremacy in outdoor lighting.

-If you’re thinking of putting bug zappers in your patio, you have to know that these are primarily intended to attract flies and then eliminate them.
+If you’re considering putting bug zappers on your patio, you have to know that these are primarily intended to attract flies and eliminate them.
 So if you spend a lot of time on your patio, this may not be the wisest choice.
-Also, bug zappers are nonselective so any kind of insect that comes close to it meets its end.
-The good insects like bees, moths, or butterflies are not spared.
-UV light is emitted by these devices and that is the kind that is attractive to most insects.
+Also, bug zappers are nonselective, so any kind of insect that comes close to it meets its end.
+Good insects like bees, moths, or butterflies are not spared.
+These devices emit UV light, and that is the kind that is attractive to most insects.

 We strongly discourage UV lights for outdoor use.
-Always keep in mind that warmer colors like yellow and orange are not that visible and attractive to most insects.
-No matter how great it would look aesthetically, having cooler colors on your patio is not worth the swarm of insects that it will bring.
+Always remember that warmer colors like yellow and orange are not that visible and attractive to most insects.
+No matter how great it would look aesthetically, having cooler colors on your patio is not worth the swarm of insects it will bring.
 Keep them at a safe distance from your doors and windows.

-To wrap it up, yellow and the warm kind of white LED lights are the most optimal when it comes to outdoor and patio lighting.
-Fairy lights or string lights are great choices because they do not give off that much luminosity but still enough to illuminate a large space especially with their wide coverage.
+To wrap it up, yellow and warm kinds of white LED lights are the most optimal for outdoor and patio lighting.
+Fairy or string lights are great choices because they do not give off that much luminosity but are still enough to illuminate an ample space, especially with their comprehensive coverage.

-These particular string lights are our personal favorite and we would strongly recommend it to you.
-You can adjust the brightness of the lights and they are also specially designed for outdoor use.
+These particular string lights are our personal favorite, and we would strongly recommend them to you.
+In addition, you can adjust the brightness of the lights, which are also specially designed for outdoor use.